fhillemann/MSrepo_harvest_patch_choice/README.md

 ### Description of the file structure

-The repository includes Stan files to reproduce the patch choice model and the harvest success model and R code to simulate and analyse harvest trip data.
+The repository includes R code files to simulate and analyse harvest trip data, and Stan files to reproduce the patch choice model and the harvest success model.

 The R code file also contains information on prerequisites, and code sections to generate and save model summaries (table) and visualisations used in the manuscript.